CMU-IDS-2020/fp-classification_clarification/README.md

 I primarily worked on the visualizations for the report.
 I created the visualizations for the EDA and mystery man section using vega-lite, and I helped use idyll to make the decision tree visualization interactive.
 Additionally, I created the content (text and graphs) for the logistic regression section, and ran the algorithms to compute accuracies for the model selection section.

 ### Nathan
 I was primarily responsible for the styling of our web application, which meant writing custom CSS and bolding text.
 Additionally, since I am the only team member with JavaScript experience, I had to build out the custom React components for our application as well as implement a lot of our app's functionality.
+Also helped build the decision tree in d3 and brainstormed and helped out with the EDA and mystery person.
 Finally, I was responsible for figuring out how to deploy our Idyll application to GitHub pages.

 ### Christian
 I mainly handled the data side of things including creating the dataset and structures for the decision trees.
 I created the interactive visualisations for decision trees boundaries and KNN in Vega-lite and helped to visualize the trees in D3.
 I also wrote some of the text that explained the inner-workings of the classification algorithms.